Y3454R/badamer-makhon/vim-cheat-sheet/README.md

 ## Miscellaneous
 - `.` : Repeat the last command.
+- To enable line numbering in Vim, use `:set number`.
 - `:%!` : Run shell command.
 - `:help <command>` : Get help on a command.